How our SRA investigations solicitors can help

 For any solicitor working in England and Wales, being investigated by the Solicitors Regulatory Authority (SRA) can be an extremely daunting prospect.
 SRA investigations can take a long time.
-If the charges are ultimately proven they may result in significant sanction, including being fined and/or struck off.
-Investigations can lead to parallel investigations by other regulators and, in extreme cases, even criminal prosecution.
+If the charges are proven they can result in significant sanction, including being fined and/or struck off.
+SRA investigations can also lead to parallel investigations by other regulators and, in extreme cases, even criminal prosecution.

-In common with other professional regulatory bodies, the SRA has, in recent years, expanded its remit to police behaviours that were previously considered ‘private’.
+In common with other professional regulatory bodies, the SRA has recently expanded its remit to police behaviours that were previously considered ‘private’.
 These matters are usually extremely sensitive and can involve criminal law crossover.

-The process of engaging with the SRA has accordingly become much more complex.
-Whereas previously an under-investigation solicitor may have considered seeking specialist representation only if their case went all the way to the Solicitors Disciplinary Tribunal, it is now increasingly common to instruct a regulatory law expert much earlier in the investigation process.
+At the same time the process of engaging with the SRA has become much more complex.
+Whereas an under-investigation solicitor may previously have considered seeking specialist representation only if their case went all the way to the Solicitors Disciplinary Tribunal, it is now increasingly common to instruct a regulatory law expert much earlier in the investigation process.

-Hickman & Rose specialise in defending solicitors under investigation by the SRA.
-Our expert regulatory lawyers have achieved significant successes for solicitor clients not only at the SDT, but also in persuading the SRA to take no further action and in negotiating pre-action settlements which enable solicitors to move on with their careers with their reputations intact.
+Hickman & Rose specialise in defending solicitors under SRA investigations.
+Our expert regulatory lawyers have achieved significant successes for solicitor clients not only at the SDT, but also in persuading the SRA to take no further action, and in negotiating pre-action settlements which enable solicitors to move on with their careers with their reputations intact.

 As the regulatory body for solicitors practising in England and Wales, the SRA has wide powers of investigation into allegations of misconduct both by law firms and individual solicitors.
 While the SRA can determine some matters itself (and has power to issue sanctions in relation to them) it refers the most serious matters to the Solicitors Disciplinary Tribunal (SDT), where it acts as prosecutor.